 Fortune telling may seem like a harmless activity, but it is a form of divination and connected with the prophesying Python spirit (Acts 16:16).
 People who use forms of divination, like making and using horoscopes, tarot cards, numerology, astrology, palm reading, Ouija boards, mediums, and spiritualists invite these spirits into their lives and often get demonic attachments.

 We should not use any forms of divination even if they can give you truth.
-Demons have real powers to prophesy, but they also lie, mislead, and attach to people, so they cannot be trusted.
+Demons have real powers to prophesy and they use and give truth, but they also lie, mislead, skew the truth, and attach to people, so they cannot be trusted.
 See Divination, Idolatry and the Curse of False Gospels for more.

 The church has erroneously taken New Testament statements of Christ triumphing on the cross to mean Satan and other demons were completely defeated and no longer have power over Christians.